Inria-Empenn/spmbasics/README.md

 ### C. Event-related fMRI Steps

-I followed all the tutorial for sake of completion but focused on making event related preprocessing and parametric modelling mainly.
+I followed all the tutorial for sake of completion but focused on making event related preprocessing, categorical and parametric modelling steps mainly.

 <details>

 <summary> <strong> 1-A. GUI Interface Preprocessing </strong> </summary>

 <!-- #### 1.
 Preprocessing -->
-GUI interface:

 This part is following exact steps of the [original tutorial](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/event/preprocessing/).
 All the code files exported from the saved ```mat``` files.

  *   All the, ```.m``` files in the folder ```src/event_related_gui/preprocessing``` and they must be run subsequently.